 Any student applying to or currently enrolled at Richard Bland College is encouraged to apply for financial aid.
 General eligibility requirements are listed below.
 For specific requirements, please refer to the Types of Aid section.
 Students must meet all eligibility requirements described here to be considered for any Title IV federal financial aid programs and need-based aid assistance from the College.

 - Be Enrolled in an Approved Degree or Certificate Program.
-Students must be enrolled in an approved degree-seeking program.

 - Credit Hours.
 In order to receive a full financial aid award package, students must be full-time (meaning at least twelve credit hours each semester).
 Students who choose to take less than a full-time course load may have their financial aid award reduced as required by federal regulations and institutional policies.
 In order to receive a Stafford student loan, a student must be enrolled at least half-time (a minimum of 6 credit hours each semester).